Aalesund University College has about 2000 students and 200 staff. The University College is located 4 km from the centre of Aalesund.

 In the summer season, it is possible to join sightseeing tours in the Ålesund surroundings.
 The local tourist office will have a complete list of possible tours and can be contacted for information and prices.

 Many organisations offer scholarships or grants.
-Some of these might help you to study for a Master's degree at Aalesund University College!
+Some of these might help you to study for a Master at Aalesund University College!